Thank you for your patience as we migrate to this new permanent webpage.

 Read a summary of the community process in the Public Engagement Process Findings Report

-In March and April 2017, the PLB Board of Directors, working with a team of consultants, hosted five citywide public input meetings spread throughout the general areas of the City – North, South, East, West, and Central.
+In the Spring of this year, the PLB Board of Directors, working with a team of consultants, hosted five citywide public input meetings spread throughout the general areas of the City – North, South, East, West, and Central.
 Each meeting was open to anyone who wished to attend, and the meeting dates and locations were advertised on this website and in various other publications and media as soon as they were scheduled.

 At the conclusion of all five citywide meetings, the PLB Board collected all of the input received – from the meetings, via this website, and at its monthly board meetings – and made changes to the draft Policies and Procedures accordingly.